 Planning your meals is one of the most effective ways to ensure you stick to the plan.

 Studies show that people who plan and prepare their meals in advance are much less likely to be overweight, especially when they pre-prepare whole food meals and freeze them in bulk.

 Don’t let hunger catch you out.
 Have a ‘food prep’ day each week and stock up on all the meals and snacks you’ll need, including working lunches.
 Then create a meal plan – and stick to it!

-Eating more slowly helps your brain to register that you’ve actually eaten, and results in you eating less food overall.
+Eating more slowly helps your brain to register that you’ve actually eaten, and results in you eating fewer calories and less food overall.